drolsonmi/drolsonmi.github.io/Stats1040/Resources/TextbookSections.md

 ## 17.3 The Central Limit Theorem
 * 4.2.2 Examining the Central Limit Theorem (pages 159-162 of the [Introductory Statistics Textbook](OpenIntroTextbook.pdf))

-# Lesson 18 Confifdence Intervals with 1 Sample Means
+# Lesson 18 Confidence Intervals with 1 Sample Means
 ## 18.1 Critical Values
 * 4.2.3 Normal approximation for the sampling distribution of $\bar{x}$ (pages 162-163 of the [Introductory Statistics Textbook](OpenIntroTextbook.pdf))